kanbanyte/sepa/assessments/sadrr.md

 HeeHooVision also looked into the client's needs and expectations to ensure the solution aligned with their goals.

 ### Exploring Similar Existing Systems
-HeeHooVision conducted a thorough review of the current state-of-the-art technologies related to providing robots with vision systems to pick and place objects.\
+HeeHooVision conducted a thorough review of current technologies related to providing robots with vision systems to pick and place tasks.\
 This research aimed to identify potential solutions and best practices that could be adopted or adapted for this project.
 HeeHooVision also explored existing robotic vision systems and analysed their architecture and implementation to inform the design of the proposed system.